 - Consider joining our team full-time.
 (See our internship and career opportunities.)

 - Lead your own outreach.
-Assemble a team, request signs, brochures and, other outreach materials, and download The Outreach Guidebook to guide you every step of the way.
+Assemble a team, order signs, brochures and, other outreach materials at the Created Equal Store, and download The Outreach Guidebook to guide you every step of the way.

 For questions specific to reaching high school students, see our Frequently Asked Questions about high school outreach.